headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 It is **recommended** to make a full deployment of the project at the beginning of major changes including pulling changes from GIT to ensure that everything is properly deployed.
 Afterwards Resources, OSGi Modules and classes can be deployed incrementally.

-For the Content there is a problem where the Jackrabbit client code cannot handle parent folders of filtered files which are not part of the filter and do not contain a content configuration file (.content.xml) or do not exist on the server.
+For the Content there is a problem where the Jackrabbit client code cannot handle parent folders of filtered files which are outside the filter and do not contain a content configuration file (.content.xml) or do not exist on the server.
 For example the filter has an entry **/apps/test/components** and there is a parent folder called **/apps/test** and it neither contains a .content.xml file nor does it exist on the server.

 There are two ways to fix them.
 Either create a .content.xml file or deploy the content outside of the plugin first to the server manually so that the folder already exists when the content is deployed.